IP Audits

 Why would my business need one?

-What types of IP are reviewed?
+What areas of IP are reviewed?

 How often should an IP audit be carried out?